 Private label kitting is when a group of products from different manufacturers are bundled, labeled, and shipped as one kit from another company.
 Private label products are very common in manufacturing and are made by one company to be sold under the name of another.
 This allows products to be sold at a much higher price as the labels add value to the market.

 For example, the grocery stores are popular users of private label kitting.
 They often have “store brand” food including soda, soups, snacks, and more.
 However, they do not manufacture any of these products.
 They are created by a manufacturer, labelled with the store’s private label, then kitted and shipped to the stores in the chain.
-It provides value to both the B2B business and reseller.
+It provides value to both the B2B business (see what is a B2B company) and reseller.

 The Kitting Process